Luck as a major component of a handstand and other skills development

 I already see a bewildered look on your face.
 We religiously believe that any skill - whether it is a new language, playing a musical instrument, or a handstand - is solely down to hard work, dedication and diligence.
 I am not going to take it away, as I agree that these three components are crucial.
-However, I am going to add another factor that we stubbornly refuse to acknowledge.
+However, I am going to add another major factor that we stubbornly refuse to acknowledge.
 It is LUCK.

 To see it more clearly, we need to learn how the brain is organized, makes a decision, executes, and learns movements.
 I promise to make it short.